-- 57. The IPBES Plenary has identified priority capacity-building needs, but in doing so has also recognised that further prioritization will be necessary in order to ensure that the most important and pressing needs relating to implementation of the IPBES work programme are addressed.
+- 57. The IPBES Plenary has identified priority capacity-building needs, but in doing so it has also recognised that further prioritization will be necessary in order to ensure that the most important and pressing needs relating to implementation of the IPBES work programme are addressed.
 In order to address this, the task force has developed a set of criteria based on the agreed priority capacity-building needs.
-The intention is that these criteria can be used reviewing proposed activities and offers of technical and financial support prior to their acceptance as IPBES relevant activities.
-These criteria are not intended as a reinterpretation of the priorities set by the Plenary, but as an operationalisation of these priorities in a pragmatic manner for each of the three strategies describer above and operationalised through the rolling plan. - 58.
+The intention is that these criteria can be used reviewing proposed activities and offers of technical and financial support prior to their acceptance as IPBES-relevant activities.
+These criteria are not intended as a reinterpretation of the priorities set by the Plenary, but as an operationalisation of these priorities in a pragmatic manner for each of the three strategies described above and operationalised through the rolling plan. - 58.
 Strategy 1 Learning and engagement.
 The primary focus of activities should be those supporting implementation of the IPBES work programme itself, and for learning associated with that implementation.
-In order to "focus on the ability to participate in Platform deliverables, primarily addressed through the proposed fellowship, exchange and training programme, with the priority placed on Platform regional assessments" (wording from decision IPBES-3/1), criterion 1 should apply, and at least two of the other criteria:
+In order to "focus on the ability to participate in Platform deliverables, primarily addressed through the proposed fellowship,

-&lt;sup>15 The IPBES Plenary adopted priority capacity-building needs in decision IPBES-3/1, and these are set out in annex I to the decision.
+15 The IPBES Plenary adopted priority capacity-building needs in decision IPBES-3/1, and these are set out in annex I to the decision.
 Subsequently, the IPBES Plenary requested in decision IPBES-4/1 that the task force on capacity-building "further prioritize the list of capacity-building needs with regard to those needs most important and pressing with a view to the implementation of the first work programme of IPBES".